kilroy-code/flexstore/README.md

 - Cryptographic keys for signing and encrypting are securely held as relayable content.

 **Next:**
-- Show that content can be relayed (asynchronously and reltime) through multiple servers.
+- Show that content can be relayed (asynchronously and realtime) through multiple servers.

 ---